Trey D.

-Keith McGuffey, known by his stage name Trey D., is an American former singer who became known mostly for his Euro-rap style songs in the mid-1990s.
+Keith McGuffey, known by his stage name Trey D., is an American singer who became known for his Euro-rap songs in the mid-1990s.

 He is also co-founder of a music academy called The Music Workshop, with Kevin Richardson, in Louisville, Kentucky.

 Early life

 Keith McGuffey was born in Danville, Kentucky, to Gertrude Adams McGuffey, a bakery worker, and a taxi driver father.
 He is the youngest of four older siblings, all sisters, who named him after Keith Partridge of the TV series The Partridge Family.
 As a kid, he was known for his break-dancing skills and started writing songs when he was only nine years old.
 His musical influences include L.L.
 Cool J, New Edition, and old-school R&B when he was younger.
 His first concert was by Van Halen and even met his best friend Kevin Richardson when he was 12 in 1984 at Cathedral Domain Camp, a church-owned youth camp his father ran.
 They both played piano and wrote their first songs together, some of which were eventually used for the Backstreet Boys' first demos.
 After graduating high school, he attended the University of Kentucky for two years, then joined the U.S. Navy and was stationed in Little Creek, VA.
 After serving in the U.S. Navy, he went back to college and graduated summa cum laude with a Bachelor of Science in Business Administration/Management.